mei30/Minssweeper/README.md

 # Minssweeper
-Fully animated and creative minssweeper game with rust programming language
+A repository to maintain my outcomes about learning rust and QML, In this repo I am going to develop my knowldege about rust and QML by implementing a fully animated and creative minssweeper game.